smartPodLand/php-oauth/README.md

-PHP oauth client with Fanapium SSO
+PHP oauth client with POD SSO
 ==================================
-This is a simple php app that uses fanapium single sign on service  based on oauth 2.0 service
+This is a simple php app that uses pod single sign on service  based on oauth 2.0 service

 About SSO
 ----------